I've been through plenty of relationships where my ex continued to text me after the breakup.

-You and your ex send each other hundreds (if not thousands) of text messages while the two of you were dating.
+You and your ex sent each other hundreds (if not thousands) of text messages while the two of you were dating.
 Naturally, though, you expected that communication to come to a dead stop once the breakup took place.
 There should be no need for the two of you to keep in touch once the breakup happened.
-You're no longer together, and that's usually an indication that both parties are each going to go their own separate ways.
-You prepared for that reality even if it seemed difficult to conceive of.
-That's why receiving a text from your ex (or several) post-breakup caught you so off guard to begin with.

-If your ex is still texting you after breaking up with you, it can leave you scratching your head and wondering what's really going on.
+If your ex is still texting you after the breakup, it can leave you scratching your head and wondering what's really going on.
 Is your ex trying to be polite and nothing more?
 Are they still interested in you?
 Are they already thinking about getting back together with you?
 How do you know which of your thoughts are nothing more than wishful thinking and which ones may be based more in reality?

 Recognize Your Ex's Hidden Intentions